MIDA-Lab/MIDA-Lab.github.io/index.md

 {% capture text %}

-Robust and safe AI systems can perform reliably and mitigate potential harm in a variety of conditions, including unexpected errors, attacks, and environmental changes.
+Robust and safe AI aims to develop AI models and systems that can perform well in a variety of conditions, including unexpected errors, attacks, and environmental changes.

 {%
   include button.html